tcluri/tcluri.github.io/content/posts/org-doomemacs-hugo.md

 Create an empty git repository on Github, the name of your repository should be `<username>.github.io` and clone it on your machine to a folder named `blog` or something else.

-Now intialize hugo in the blog folder, use `--force` since it is a non-empty directory since it contains `.git` folder
+Now intialize hugo in the blog folder, use `--force` since it is a non-empty directory and it contains `.git` folder

 ```nil
 hugo new site --force blog